Please remember to save information and materials for your e-Portfolio prior to the end of the semester.

 For Zoom any recording made in a room that a faculty member set up, students can save the link to the recording after receiving it from the faculty member.

-c.
-Documenting group project work via screenshots or screencasts: For courses such as INFO 202 and INFO 242, students who may wish to use their groups projects as ePortfolio evidence are encouraged to document their projects via screenshots or screencasts.
+For courses, such as INFO 202 and INFO 242, students who may wish to use their group’s projects as e-Portfolio evidence are encouraged to document their projects via screenshots or screencasts.
 Screencasts may be recorded using tools such as Jing.

 For any given semester, course access terminates one month after the first day of the subsequent semester at 11:59 PM Pacific.
 For example, upon the conclusion of the Spring 2018 semester, course access ended on 5 July 2018 because the first day of the Summer semester was 4 June 2018 (an extra day was given since 4 July was a holiday).